Restrictive Physical Intervention Policy

 Restrictive physical intervention may also be appropriate where, although none of the above have yet happened, they are judged as highly likely to be about to happen.

-We are very cautious about using restrictive physical intervention where there are no immediate concerns about possible injury or damage to property.
 Restrictive physical intervention would only be used in exceptional circumstances, with staff that know the student well and who are able to make informed judgements about the relative risks of using, or not using, restrictive physical intervention; for example stopping a child leaving the school site.

-The main aim of restrictive physical intervention is usually to maintain or restore safety.
+The aim of restrictive physical intervention is to maintain or restore safety.
 We acknowledge that there may be times when restrictive physical intervention may be justified as a reasonable and proportional response to prevent damage to property or to maintain good order and discipline at the school.
 However, we would be particularly careful to consider all other options available before using restrictive physical intervention to achieve either of these goals.
 In all cases, we remember that, even if the aim is to re-establish good order, restrictive physical intervention may actually escalate the difficulty.